remkolems/masimo-datacapture/README.md

 ## Advanced
 - [ ] Describe reference hard- and software model
 - [ ] Add badges with build passed Python, Ubuntu, etc..
-- [ ] Describe and add custom IoT hardware module to make the Masimo RAD-8 an true mobile/mesh data IoT device
+- [ ] Describe and add custom Internet of Medical Things (IoMT) hardware module to make the Masimo RAD-8 a true mobile/mesh data IoT device.
+Unfortunately RAD-8 is very old tech / pre mobile era ...
 - [ ] Transition to Kubernetes (k3s)
 - [ ] Add Prometheus support
 - [ ] Add future goals and other endavours (amongst those are: Machine and Deep Learning, Kubernetes, integration with other medical devices and custom services)